MicrosoftDocs/intellicode/docs/custom-model-faq.md

 We're actively working to expand IntelliCode’s AI-assisted development capabilities.
 We're excited to share them publicly as they become available.
 You can sign up for news and updates at [https://aka.ms/intellicode](https://aka.ms/intellicode) to be the first to know when new capabilities are available.

-## Q. What languages AND TOOLS are supported?
+## Q. What languages and tools are supported?

 Currently, only C# users in Visual Studio 2017 version 15.7 and higher can take advantage of training models on their own code in the experimental preview.
 We'll track feedback on the experience of C# and refine the training service as we proceed.

-Other languages and tools (Visual Studio: C++, Java, XAML; Visual Studio Code: JavaScript, TypeScript, Python, and XAML) are supported with models pre-trained on a large number of open-source codebases.
+Other languages and tools (Visual Studio: C++, Java, XAML; Visual Studio Code: JavaScript, TypeScript, Python, and XAML) are currently supported with models pre-trained on a large number of open-source codebases.

 ## Q. Can I opt out and have my models removed?